Recovering 3D structural properties of galaxies from SDSS-like photometry: Description of the three-dimensional photometric model

 Our sample of SDSS galaxies includes both early and late type galaxies.
-We apply simple bulge\,+\,disc models to all galaxies independently of their morphological type.
-Galaxies are fitted with two Einasto's profiles (Eq.~\ref{eq:einasto}); the structural parameters $a_0$, $q$ and $N$ for the bulge and the disc are independent of each other as well as the component luminosities in $ugriz$ filters.
+We apply simple spheroidal bulge\,+\,disc models to all galaxies independently of their morphological type.
+Galaxies are fitted with two Einasto's profiles (Eq.~\ref{eq:einasto}); the structural parameters $a_0$, $q$, and $N$ for the bulge and the disc are independent of each other as well as the component luminosities in $ugriz$ filters.
+We assume all the visible components of the galaxy to be coplanar.
+Although in principle, galactic components need not to be aligned, a study of a sample of 2MASS edge-on galaxies \citep{Mosenkov:10} indicates that in most cases, bulges and discs indeed are coplanar.\footnote{\citet{Mosenkov:10} determined only the position angles of the disc; the same value was ascribed to the bulges.
+Nevertheless, the residual images of most of the objects were found symmetrical in the bulge region in respect to the equatorial plane.
+This means that bulges and discs are coplanar (private communication from the authors).}

-The initial guess for the centre and position angle parameters is taken from the SDSS CAS, where each galaxy has been approximated by simple bulge and disc models.
-During the modelling procedure, these parameters are adjusted separately for each filter.
+The initial guess for the centre and position angle parameters is taken from the SDSS CAS, where the surface brightness distribution of each galaxy has been approximated separately with a pure de~Vaucouleurs profile and a pure exponential disc model.
+During our modelling procedure, these initial parameters are adjusted separately for each filter.
 The same centre coordinates, position angle and inclination is assumed for the bulge and the disc of each galaxy.

 In order to keep the components realistic, we have fixed some parameter limits during modelling.
-For the bulges, we have set the lower limit of $N$ 2.0 to exclude disc-like profiles and the upper limit at $N=6.0$ to avoid unrealistically compact cores.
+For the bulges, we have set a usual lower limit of $N=2.0$ to exclude double disc-like profiles and an upper limit at $N=6.0$ to avoid unrealistically compact cores.
 For the discs, we have set $N=2.5$ as the upper limit.
-For the axial ratio $q$, we have set the lower limit at 0.4 for the bulges and the upper limit at 0.3 for the discs.
+This step is similar to a multitude of 2D studies of galaxies, in which the S\'ersic index $n = 2-2.5$ is used as a watershed between galaxy discs and bulges.
+For the intrinsic axial ratio $q$, we have set a lower limit at 0.4 for the bulges and an upper limit at 0.3 for the discs.
+The latter restriction is high enough to include a vast majority of realistic discs \citep{Padilla:08, Rodriguez:13}.
+Note that in the present paper these limits affect only the ranges of parameters for the generated test galaxies.
+The used limits does not affect the modelling of the test galaxies.

+When modelling real observed galaxies, the limits for model parameters should be less conservative.
+For example, several studies \citep{Graham:08, Gadotti:09, Laurikainen:10} have shown that the structural parameter $N$ for elliptical galaxies can be lower than 2.
+However, this is so only for a small fraction of galaxies.
+Additionally, it is known that bars alter the result of galaxy modelling if bars are not treated correctly \citep{Laurikainen:05, Gadotti:08}.
+Since the aim of the present paper is to model idealised test galaxies, we ignore this caveat in the following analysis.